maxlw42/content-prospector/README.md

 # content-prospector
-A tool that searches recent reddit posts and comments for user-specified keywords and sends the user a push notification for each such post
+A tool that searches recent reddit posts and comments for user-specified keywords and sends the user an email when it finds a relevant post

-Can specify subreddits and keywords you want to be monitored in content.yaml file
+Subreddits and corresponding keywords to monitor are defined in the content.yaml file